What is mindfulness?

 It’s easy to stop noticing the world around us.
 It’s also easy to lose touch with the way our bodies are feeling and to end up living ‘in our heads’ – caught up in our thoughts without stopping to notice how those thoughts are driving our emotions and behaviour.

 In mindfulness we try and reconnect to our bodies and the sensations they experience.
 This means recognizing the sights, sounds, smells and tastes of the present moment.
 That might be something as simple as the smell of a hedge as we pass by.

 The awareness of our thoughts and feelings as they happen moment to moment, allow us to see and experience the present moment with more clarity and positive emotion.

-Here are five simple exercises to try and connect with your surroundings:
+Here are four simple exercises to try and connect with your surroundings:

 This exercise can be done standing up or sitting down, and pretty much anywhere at any time.

 To start with just focus on your breath for just one minute, if you enjoy it then try a little longer, but probably not more then 10 minutes.

 - Start by breathing in and out slowly, it normally help to slowly count to 3 (in your head) as you breathe in and then 3 as you breathe out.